-In June each school year, BMC hosts the Athletic Awards Banquet.
+Each school year, BMC hosts the Athletic Awards Banquet.
 This event's purpose is to celebrate the achievement of athletes from this school year and to acknowledge the help of volunteers.
 This is also an opportunity for fundraising to support the cost of athletics and to maintain low students fees.